 "Someone said to me, You work digitally? which made me laugh, It takes just as long to create something digitally and there isn't a button you push that does everything for you.
 If I took a photograph and meticulously painted over it digitally does that make the photographic part of it void?
 Writing a book in Microsoft Word isn't cheating compared to writing it by hand on paper, its just a different way of conveying a story, besides who determines how good something is based on the time taken to create it or how it's created, some of Picasso's sketches took seconds but you try and replicate one, it's not that easy, anyone can learn to draw or paint but it's how you use that knowledge and what you create".

 "A lot of contemporary street artists use stencils created on a computer, we all use technology in some form.
 It's not all about the medium, it should be about the image, the idea or the message.
 In my case a lot of my messages are well hidden and I am not afraid to admit I use technology as one of my tools to express them, I embrace it"

-"The key for me is not to take myself or my work too seriously, just have fun creating and experiment and ignore any criticism and keep your feet on the ground, otherwise it gets too complicated and it ruins your creativity, I create artwork for other people to enjoy and I don't attempt to save the world with a message that I don't truly believe.
+"The key for me is not to take myself or my work too seriously, just have fun creating and experimenting and ignore any criticism and keep your feet on the ground, otherwise it gets too complicated and it ruins your creativity, I create artwork for other people to enjoy, I have fun doing it and I don't attempt to save the world with a message that I don't truly believe.
 I donate to charities instead through the sale of my artwork who really do know how to make a difference" - JJ Adams 2015